Pladque/MashineLearningFromScratch/README.md

 2. install cython (pip install cython or pip3 install cython)

-2.5. (install other packages you do not have)
+// (install other packages that you dont have)

 3. Try to run 'exaple.py', if its showing you iterations thats mean you are ready to go!

-4 if it gives you errors, try:
+4. if it gives you errors, try:

-  -'python3 setup.py build_ext --inplace' in folder where you have
+  - 'python3 setup.py build_ext --inplace' in folder where you have
     setup.py

   - Check if you have weights.cfg if you are trying to load model